leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 </br>

 ## Additional
-Using factal attacks, I also analyse the quantity of each type: </br>
+Using fatal attacks, I also analyse the quantity of each type: </br>
 provoked - 19</br>
 unprovoked- 1182</br>
 sea_disaster - 168</br>